 - Ceftriaxone is one of the most commonly used antibiotics.

 - Penicillin in high doses is almost always effective.

 - If there is an allergy to penicillin, chloramphenicol may be used.

-People in close contact with someone who has meningococcal meningitis should be given antibiotics to prevent infection.
+People in close contact with someone who have meningococcal meningitis should be given antibiotics to prevent infection.

 Such people include: